curl/curl/docs/libcurl/opts/CURLOPT_ECH.md

 ~~~

 # DESCRIPTION

+ECH is only compatible with TLSv1.3.

+This experimental feature requires a special build of OpenSSL, as ECH is not
+yet supported in OpenSSL releases.
+In contrast ECH is supported by the latest
+boringSSL and wolfSSL releases.
+See [ECH.md](../../ECH.md) for details of how
+to build such an OpenSSL library.

+There is also a known issue with using wolfSSL which does not support ECH
+when the HelloRetryRequest mechanism is used.

 Pass a string that specifies configuration details for ECH.
 In all cases, if ECH is attempted, it may fail for various reasons.